Indianapolis Union Station

 The Indianapolis Union Station is an intercity train station in the Wholesale District of Indianapolis, Indiana.
-The terminal is served by Amtrak's Cardinal line, passing through Indianapolis three times weekly.
+Currently, Amtrak's Cardinal line serves the terminal, passing through Indianapolis three times a week each way.

-Indianapolis was the first city in the world to devise a union station, in 1848.
-The station building opened on September 20, 1853, at 39 Jackson Place, operated by the Indianapolis Union Railway.
-A much larger Richardsonian Romanesque station was designed by Pittsburgh architect Thomas Rodd and constructed at the same location beginning in November 1886 and opening in September 1888.
+Initially, Indianapolis created the world's first union station in 1848.
+Subsequently, the station building opened on September 20, 1853, at 39 Jackson Place, operated by the Indianapolis Union Railway.
+Later, a larger Richardsonian Romanesque station designed by Pittsburgh architect Thomas Rodd, was built at the same location starting in November 1886 and opened in September 1888.
 The head house (main waiting area and office) and clock tower of this second station still stand today.

-Amtrak, the national rail passenger carrier, continues to serve Union Station from a waiting area beneath the train shed.
-It is served by the Cardinal (Chicago-New York City, via Cincinnati and Washington, DC), and was the eastern terminus of the Hoosier State until its discontinuation on June 30, 2019.
+Today, Amtrak, the national rail passenger carrier, continues to serve Union Station from a waiting area beneath the train shed.
+The station is served by the Cardinal (Chicago–New York City, via Cincinnati and Washington, DC), and was the eastern terminus of the Hoosier State until its discontinuation on June 30, 2019.

 Architecture

 Thomas Rodd's design clearly shows the influence of architect Henry Hobson Richardson (1838–1886).
-Historian James R. Hetheringon has concluded that Pittsburgher Rodd would have studied the nearly completed Allegheny County Courthouse designed by Richardson prior to his death in 1886.
-Considered by Richardson to be his best work, the Courthouse was highly influential, with the Union Station one of the oldest surviving examples.
+Historian James R. Hetheringon concluded that Rodd, who was from Pittsburgh, studied the nearly completed Allegheny County Courthouse designed by Richardson before his death in 1886.
+Richardson considered the Courthouse his best work.
+It was highly influential, and Union Station is one of the oldest surviving examples of this style.

-The three-story Union Station is built of granite and brick trimmed with Hummelstown brownstone, with a battered water table and massive brick arches characteristic of the Romanesque.
-It features an enormous rose window, slate roof, bartizans at section corners, and a soaring 185 ft clock tower.
-The 1888 station included a large street-level iron train shed.
+The three-story Union Station is built of granite and brick trimmed with Hummelstown brownstone.
+It features a battered water table and massive brick arches characteristic of the Romanesque style.
+Additionally, it includes an enormous rose window, slate roof, bartizans at section corners, and a soaring 185 ft clock tower.
+The 1888 station also held a large street-level iron train shed.